dpk2442/dotfiles/README.md

 # dpk2442's dotfiles

-This is a repository for my Bash configuration files, and some scripts that I find useful.
+This is a repository for my Bash configuration files, some scripts that I find useful, and various of my other configuration files.

-It is organized into two branches.
-The master branch is where all development happens.
-The server branch exists to remove some files that are most likely only needed for workstations, not servers.
-When changes are made to master, the master branch will be rebased onto the server branch and force pushed. **NO WORK SHOULD BE BASED OFF OF THIS BRANCH.**

 ## Installation